 My name is Matt Chernos and I am a Hydrologist and Data Analyst.
-I am a former Master of Science student in the Geography Department at the University of British Columbia.
-I started this blog while I was trying to understand how the presence of a lake at a glacier terminus affects the melt rate at Bridge Glacier, British Columbia.
-Now I spend a lot of time modelling mountain hydrology for industry, government and not-for-profit stakeholders.
+I started this blog when I was a Master of Science student in the Geography Department at the University of British Columbia.
+I was trying to understand how the presence of a lake at a glacier terminus affects the melt rate at Bridge Glacier, in the Chilcotin Mountains of British Columbia.
+Now I spend a lot of time modelling mountain hydrology for industry, government, and not-for-profit stakeholders.
 I like mountains, glaciers, travelling to cool places to see more mountains and glaciers, and cool (open-source!) data analysis.

 My website has a couple pages: